 The first decision you’ll need to make is whether you want a hosted or self-hosted platform.

-Hosted eCommerce solutions are those that come with web hosting and domain management included.
+Hosted online solutions are those that come with web hosting and domain management included.
 These platforms are usually easier to set up since everything is taken care of for you, but they have fewer customization options and often have limitations for marketing your store.

 Self-hosted eCommerce platforms give you more control over your store but require you to set up and manage your own hosting and domain.
 These platforms usually offer more customization options since the platform provider does not limit you.